firestranded/USW-Responses/responses/aternos.md

 ### __Step 3:__
 Upload the previously downloaded __.zip__ file by clicking the orange "Upload" button.
 Click on zip archive.
  ![image](https://user-images.githubusercontent.com/119267405/205166310-3765aaca-d300-4169-b693-83e4bc2b8c2c.png)
    Find the __.zip__ file from step 1 and double click it to select it. <br /> You may get an error here.
-If it's ID: -1 or there is no error, refresh the page and try again.
+If it's ID: -1 or any other error, refresh the page and try again.
 If that doesn't work, try a different browser like Microsoft Edge. <br />

 ### __Step 4:__
 Once the world is uploaded, look to the left of your screen.
 Go to the "Files" section.